Moh-Dabas/Online-install-of-all-essential-windows-softwares/README.md

   2- Extract it
   3- Run "Install All - Git-Online.bat" file

+  Note: "Install All - Git-Online.bat" file doesn't need any other file to run it downloads everything online.

   if you want you can modify the code then run "Install All.bat" instead.